 Our encyclopedia includes general information and valuable statistics about the US coin mints, famous designers and engravers, and some basics regarding coin grading.
+For specific coin values, prices, details and images for all US coin types (year/mint/major variety), click the links on the left side menu to view the coin charts.
+These charts are also integrated with our marketplace.
 We will add more information and articles here in the future.
 If you could not find what you were looking for, please check out our non-commercial coin and numismatic resources page for additional websites and resources which contain comprehensive and specialized information collected by other experts in the field over a period of many years.

 One of the first major priorities after the ratification of the Constitution was the build a US Mint as a way to establish a national identity and provide a solid US currency system.
 The mint was created with the passing of the Coinage Act into law on April 2 of 1792.
 President George Washington himself appointed David Rittenhouse to become the first Director of the Mint.
 The Philadelphia Mint was also the first mint created by this law and the first coin was minted 5 months later when the building was built.
 This mint is still the most popular mint in modern times and is running strong.

 There were 8 major branch mints created throughout the US history.
 The second mint was built in New Orleans because of strategic commercial location and nearby gold rushes.
 In fact, the New Orleans mint along with Charlotte and Dahlonega were established at the same time by President Andrew Jackson in 1837.
 Charlotte and Dahlonega were exclusive and small mints for gold coins due to nearby gold rushes in North Carolina and Georgia but New Orleans was a major mint and they produced silver coins as well.
 All three were taken over by the Confederates in the Civil War and the New Orleans Mint was the only one that was re-established after the War but was later decommissioned.